 OAR 340-224-5020

+Requirements for Demonstrating Net Air Quality Benefit for Non-Ozone Areas

+(1) When directed by the Major and Minor New Source Review rules, sources located within designated areas must get offsets in accordance with sections (2) and (4), or sections (3) and (4):

-() The ratio must be no less than 1.2:1 if the offsets do not include offsets from priority sources.
+(2) The ratio must be no less than 1.2:1 if the offsets do not include offsets from priority sources.
 If the offsets include offsets from priority sources, the ratio may be reduced to no less than 1.0:1, as follows:

+(3) The ratio must be no less than 1.0:1 if the offsets do not include offsets from priority sources.
+If the offsets include offsets from priority sources, the ratio may be reduced to no less than 0.5:1, as follows:

-() For the offsets specified in () and (), the owner or operator must conduct dispersion modeling in accordance with division 225 that demonstrates compliance with the criteria in (a) or the criteria in (b) and (c):
+(4) For the offsets specified in (2) and (3), the owner or operator must conduct dispersion modeling in accordance with division 225 that demonstrates compliance with the criteria in (a) or the criteria in (b) and (c):